mikenakis/Bathyscaphe/README.md

 This document contains reference material about Bathyscaphe, assuming that you already understand what problem it solves, why it is a problem, why everyone has this problem, why it needs fixing, and why other tools fail to fix it.
 If not, please start by reading this article which introduces Bathyscaphe: [michael.gr - Bathyscaphe](https://blog.michael.gr/2022/05/bathyscaphe.html)

+## <a name="highlights">&ZeroWidthSpace;</a>Highlights

+- It works, as opposed to static analysis tools, which do not work.
+For example, it will assess `List.of( new StringBuilder() )` as mutable, but `List.of( 1 )` as immutable.
+- It is lightning fast: the `assert` keyword ensures **_zero performance penalty on production_**.
+- It is very small: The `Bathyscaphe` JAR is about 100 kilobytes.
+The `BathyscapheClaims` JAR is a couple of kilobytes.
+- It has no dependencies outside of the core Java Runtime Environment.
+- It is easy to use: Just `assert Bathyscaphe.objectMustBeImmutableAssertion( myObject );` and if it fails, it yields extensive diagnostics in human-readable form explaining precisely why this happened.
+- It is easy to integrate: Just add a maven-central dependency.
+(Coming soon.)
+- The annotations module, which will be used by most code out there, comes with a free-of-charge and very permissive license (MIT).
+- The actual assessment module comes with a choice of either a free-of-charge copyleft license (AGPL), or an inexpensive commercial license.

 ## <a name="how-it-works">&ZeroWidthSpace;</a>How it works

 Bathyscaphe consists of two parts: